Back to National Guide

 What's Included in the Price

 • Cable run.
-Along walls in surface-mount conduit, underground in orange-sleeved conduit, or a combination.
-All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths for underground cable.
+Along walls in UV-stabilised surface-mount conduit, underground in orange heavy-duty conduit, or a combination.
+All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths of 300mm in conduit and warning tape above the cable path.

 • Circuit protection.
 A dedicated circuit breaker and RCD at the switchboard.
-Required for any new outdoor circuit.
+AS/NZS 3000 requires RCD protection on every outdoor circuit to detect earth leakage faults.

 • Trenching.
 For underground cable runs.
-Includes digging, laying conduit at compliant depth, backfilling, and route marking.
+Includes digging to compliant depth, laying conduit, backfilling, compacting, and installing route marker tape.

 What Affects the Cost

 • Distance from the switchboard.
 The dominant factor.
 A 3-metre run through one wall to a back patio is a half-day job.
-A 25-metre underground run to a back shed is a full-day-plus project with trenching.
+A 25-metre underground run to a back shed is a full-day-plus project with trenching, heavier gauge cable, and potentially a sub-board.

 • Wall construction.
-Drilling through brick, sandstone, or concrete takes longer than timber framing.
+Drilling through brick, sandstone, or concrete takes significantly longer than timber framing.
+Sydney's mix of sandstone terraces, brick veneer, and rendered concrete means wall penetration time varies widely by suburb.

 • Underground vs surface.
 Underground runs look cleaner but cost more due to trenching, conduit, and backfill.
 Surface-mount conduit along walls and fences is quicker and cheaper.
-Cable sizing must comply with AS/NZS 3008 voltage drop limits on longer runs.
+Cable sizing must comply with AS/NZS 3008 voltage drop limits, requiring heavier gauge cable (4mm² or 6mm²) on runs over 20 metres.

 • Switchboard capacity.
 If the board is full, adding a circuit means upgrading the switchboard first, which is a separate cost.

-A weatherproof powerpoint mounted on an external wall near an existing indoor circuit, with a short cable run through one wall, sits toward $1,500.
-An underground cable run to a detached granny flat, with trenching through an established garden, a separate sub-board, and marine-grade fittings for a coastal property, pushes toward $4,500.
+A weatherproof Clipsal GPO mounted on a brick external wall near an existing indoor circuit, with a short cable run through one wall, sits toward $1,500.
+An underground cable run to a detached granny flat, with trenching through an established garden, a separate sub-board, marine-grade fittings for a coastal property, and RCD-protected circuits for a pool pump, pushes toward $4,500.

 Sydney-Specific Considerations

 Compact inner-city blocks.
 Newtown, Marrickville, Leichhardt, Petersham.
 Small backyards with limited access paths mean cable routing is constrained.
 Getting underground cable past existing garden beds, paths, and fences often requires creative conduit runs along boundary walls rather than direct trenching.
+Many terraces in these suburbs have sandstone or double-brick walls that take considerably longer to drill than standard brick veneer.
+A good electrician will scope the cable route with you before quoting so there are no surprises once work starts.
 Ausgrid manages the distribution network across most of Sydney, so if your switchboard needs attention before new circuits can be added, your electrician coordinates with them.

 Granny flats and studios.
-Sydney's ADU (secondary dwelling) boom means high demand for running dedicated power to detached backyard buildings.
-These are among the most expensive outdoor power jobs: long cable runs, often underground, with separate sub-boards and sometimes council DA requirements.
+Sydney's ADU (secondary dwelling) boom drives high demand for running dedicated power to detached backyard buildings.
+These are among the most expensive outdoor power jobs: long cable runs (often 15–30 metres underground), separate sub-boards with their own RCD protection, and sometimes council DA requirements.
+If the granny flat qualifies as a secondary dwelling, it may need separate metering.
+Coordinate with your builder early, as laying conduit before landscaping and paths are finished is far cheaper than cutting through them later.

 Harbour and coastal properties.
-Mosman, Manly, Bondi, Coogee.
-Salt air corrodes standard fittings quickly.
-Marine-grade stainless steel enclosures and IP66+ rated outlets are not optional in these locations.
-Budget 20 to 30% above standard for materials.
+Mosman, Manly, Bondi, Coogee, Cronulla, Bronte.
+Salt air corrodes standard plastic and galvanised fittings rapidly.
+Marine-grade stainless steel enclosures and IP66-rated outlets are not optional in these locations.
+Budget 20–30% above standard for materials.
+UV degradation is also a factor on north-facing walls where conduit and fittings are in direct sun for most of the day.
+Specify UV-stabilised conduit from the start.

 Hiring a Licensed Electrician in NSW